epicarchitect/epic-adapter/README.md

         bind { item ->
             textView.text = item.text
         }

-        // DiffUtil is used internally by default by comparing hash codes of objects diffUtil {
+        // DiffUtil is used internally by default by comparing hash codes of objects, but you can customize it: diffUtil {
             areItemsTheSame { oldItem, newItem ->
                 oldItem.id == newItem.id